An Echo of Hooves

 An Echo of Hooves is a 2003 album by folk singer June Tabor.

 There were many albums consisting entirely of Child ballads in the 60s and 70s.
 By the 90s, such albums became rare.
 This is an outstanding example from the 21st century.
 The "Allmusic" said of this album "A stunning jewel in a remarkable career, and one of the best things Tabor’s ever released."
 Three of these songs have been recorded only twice before.
 June's singing is relatively undemonstrative, especially considering that murder is the main theme.
 The instrumental accompaniment is a counterpoint to the singing, rather than directly supportive of the tunes.

+It was rated four out of five stars by Robin Denselow of The Guardian.